-I pulled over in front of the gates as Kaard followed some two hours behind.
+I pulled over in front of the gates, waiting for my hiking partner to arrive and bail me out.
 Thirty minutes later it had started to snow, the small flakes floating down onto my windshield.
 Fed up, I got out and walked to the next kiosk over to explain the situation to someone else.
 I was greeted by a middle aged woman, younger than the first, who told me her boss would throw a fit if he saw me walking through the snow, and to pull up to her window.
 She tried my debit card, but after it proved to still be broken, she handed me a map and waved me in free, stating it “wasn’t my fault the damn machine was broken anyway.”
 Sweet.

 We pulled up to a vacant spot with a long driveway, and plenty of snow.
 First, we decided to set up the tent.
-The trip was to be filmed for a mini-documentary (Kaard was a professional videographer and I was learning to be one as well) so we set his GoPro on a tripod to do a time lapse of the tent being set up.
+The trip was to be filmed for a mini-documentary, so we set his GoPro on a tripod to do a time lapse of the tent being set up.
 To our surprise, however, one of the two major support poles that held the tent up had snapped, its nylon string ripped somewhere inside the many subdivisions of tubes.
-After fuming for a good 30 minutes, Kaard (this being his tent) decided to MacGyver it and simply sit the poles inside each other, carefully maneuvering them to lock in place even without the nylon.
+After fuming for a good 30 minutes, we decided to MacGyver it and simply sit the poles inside each other, carefully maneuvering them to lock in place even without the nylon.
 By sheer luck, we managed to stick the poles together in a way that stuck firmly enough into the ground to hold.
 It didn’t bode well that the tent, our one and only well traveled and well used tent, would have to be jerry rigged every night for the rest of the trip.

 After Mohave Point, we drove to Hopi Point.
-The sun was setting and Kaard wanted to shoot a bit of the sun coming in over the Canyon, as well as the snowstorm that had hit us on the way there that was slowly arriving.
-We stayed at Hopi utill just about dark, as small snowflakes began to fall once again.
+The sun was setting, but the snow was coming.
+We stayed until just about dark, as small snowflakes began to fall once again.
 The sunset looked as if the heavens had picked a particular patch of the canyon to shed a spotlight on, somewhere at the far west side of the North Rim.
 As absorbed as we were by the beauty of the Canyon, it was time to go.
 Quickly, we drove to the grocery store and shelled out fourteen dollars for a spare can of propane (out of fear that my own smaller can wouldn’t last).
 Elatedly, we found a pack of nylon string for our fledgling tent poles.
 Inside the store the Yak Tracks, chains I had over my boots, slipped across the tile; I nearly lost my footing twice.
 It was another reminder that I didn’t come here to be inside, as much as I might have wanted to be that night.

 I woke around six in the morning, after only a few hours of sleep, unbelievably cold.
 Fumbling in the dark I reached for my snow pants and my jacket, and stiffly pulled them over my body.
-I unzipped my sleeping bag and threw on my boots without lacing them, then tumbled out of the tent, stepping on Kaard’s feet in the process.
+I unzipped my sleeping bag and threw on my boots without lacing them, then tumbled out of the tent.
 I bolted in the direction of some trees to pee.
 It was probably the coldest I’d ever been.
 The lighting around me was an eerie blue.
 When I came fully to my senses I saw that the tent had been surrounded by a foot of snow.
 My jeep and Kaard’s Rav4 were completely white, with icicles hanging from their undercarriages.

 Before heading out, I attempted one last go at the stove.
 After filling the small pot-like cup with ice, I attempted to light it.
 On the second click, a strong flame burst underneath, and I left the ice to boil.
 Of course it worked today, but I was less upset about missing a real meal last night and more excited that we would likely be able to cook food for the rest of the trip.
 We set up another time lapse of breaking down camp in the snow, the process nearly taking us another 30 minutes.
 Once I had the pot of water to a boil I poured it over my windshield, which was covered in nearly a half-inch of thin ice and a few inches of soft snow.
 To my surprise, the water did little but make a small few holes in the ice, an enormous let down from my plan of defrosting the windshield in one go.
 I grabbed a spare sock to wipe off both of our windows, and we drove to the backcountry office.

 In the parking lot, I finished stuffing my pack as tight as it could go.
-Kaard uploaded the footage that he had taken so far to his laptop to preserve memory for inside the canyon as he charged our Canon 7D batteries with his nine-volt adaptor.
+We uploaded the footage that was taken so far to preserve memory for inside the canyon while we topped off our Canon 7D batteries.
 After gleefully dealing with some credit card issues with his bank, we texted our parents as we left the last bit of phone service, and began the walk to the Bright Angel trail head.

 Right away I could tell I had my pack on incorrectly.
 It was a 75-liter Osprey Aether, and it was grinding against my hips.
 With some 60lbs on my back, and us already behind schedule, I moved on without saying anything, hoping the problem would correct itself.